dotmanila/pyxbackup/README.md

 Configuration
 =============

 A file called ``pyxbackup.cnf`` can store configuration values.
-By default, the script looks for this file on the same directory where it is installed, it can also be specified from a manual location with the ``--config`` CLI option.
+By default, the script looks for this file from ``/etc/pyxbackup.cnf`` first, if not found, on the same directory where the script is installed.
+It can also be specified from a manual location with the ``--config`` CLI option.
 Some configuration options are exclusive to the command line, they are marked with ``(cli)`` when executing ``pyxbackup.py --help``.

+You can also use multiple configuration sections akin to MySQL's popular ``--defaults-group`` option in your ``pyxbackup.cnf``.

 Below are some valid options recognized from the configuration file: